epsilonlabs/emc-cameo/CONTRIBUTING.md

 ### MagicDraw plugin generation

-All compilation errors should be gone at this point.
+All compilation errors in the ` magicdraw.modelapi`  project should be gone at this point.
 The next step is to set up your MagicDraw plugin folder and update the model access API `.jar` used by the EMC driver, by running a shell script:

 ```shell